-It doesn't stop at the end of the day when I close the MacBook on a (paying) clients project.
-Then you'll see me doing it for fun.
-Grabbing sheets of paper to practice writing pages and pages of script, or edit the photos I took at the weekend.
+It doesn't stop at the end of the day when I close the MacBook on a (paying) clients project, because then you'll find me doing it for fun - grabbing sheets of paper to practice writing pages and pages of script, or edit the photos I took at the weekend.

-Just for me.
+All just for me.
 In my time.
 Sans money.
-Just for the simple straight up pleasure of creating something new and beautiful to look at in the world.
+All for the simple straight up pleasure of creating something new and beautiful to look at in the world.

 A couple years ago looked at a number of designers and photographers I deeply admired, both in terms of work and 'success' within their industries.
 And you know what I found?